andmer/easymake/README.md

     3 directories, 12 files

 Easymake use a folder `bin` as the `BUILD_ROOT` for generating code so that our source folder won&rsquo;t be polluted.
-Those `*.d` and `easy_make_*` files are generated by easymake to maintain the dependencies.
+Those `*.d` and `easymake_*` files are generated by easymake to maintain the dependencies.
 The `*.d` file is makefile syntax, take a look at `main.d` for example:

     [root@VM_6_207_centos basics]# cat bin/main.d
     bin/main.o: main.cpp math/add.h

     math/add.h:

 These dependencies are auto generated by easy make, so every time the math/add.h is modified, It will caused the main.o to be re-generated.
 Actually you don&rsquo;t need to understand all these issues in order to use easy make, so we should just omit these extra-generated files and build our program with simply a `make` command.
-If you&rsquo;re intrested, take a look at the source code in `easy_make.mk`.
+If you&rsquo;re intrested, take a look at the source code in `easymake.mk`.
 I believe it&rsquo;s properly commented and easy enough for understanding.

 ### User Options ###